ESSENTIALS OF DIAGNOSIS

 Damage to the surrounding aerodigestive tract mucosa may occur and is related to the type of foreign body and the length of time the foreign body has been present.
 Granulation tissue formation, erosive lesions, and infections can be minimized with early diagnosis and endoscopic removal of the foreign body.

 Foreign body ingestion is a significant public health concern.
-The Consumer Products Safety Act, passed in 1979, includes criteria for the minimum size of ...
+The Consumer Products Safety Act, passed in 1979, includes criteria for the minimum size of objects ...